Search String

 FTL Games and Software Heaven ported Dungeon Master to IBM PC MS-DOS 3.3 in 1992.

-Yes, it came out five years after the original Atari ST version, but the IBM PC version of Dungeon Master is the fastest version to play (assuming a decent 386 CPU).
+Yes, IBM PC Dungeon Master came out five years after the original Atari ST version and is therefore historically irrelevant, but nevertheless IBM PC Dungeon Master was the fastest version to play from 1992 onwards, assuming a decent Intel CPU.
 In addition, IBM PC Dungeon Master includes intro music and an outro.

 IBM PC Dungeon Master displays in 16-color EGA 320x200 or 16-color VGA 320x200.
 IBM PC Dungeon Master audio supports PC Speaker, FTL Sound Adapter, Tandy 1000 TL/TS Sound, Disney Sound Source, Sound Blaster and AdLib.